Daunte Wright's mother detained after recording traffic stop

 Along with the video, the Brooklyn Center police department released a statement that said the footage was released “in an effort to promote public safety and dispel widespread rumor or unrest.”

-Potter shot Daunte Wright a time when former Minneapolis police officer Derek Chauvin ’s trial was underway in the killing of George Floyd and tensions were high in the area.
+Potter shot Daunte Wright as former Minneapolis police officer Derek Chauvin ’s trial was getting underway last year in the killing of George Floyd and tensions were high in the area.
 Wright’s death sparked several nights of protests in Brooklyn Center and revived painful memories of the sometimes violent unrest that erupted after Floyd’s death in May 2020.

 Potter, who resigned following the shooting, was convicted in December of manslaughter and sentenced this year to two years in prison.